opencv/opencv/modules/ml/doc/boosting.rst

     :param weight_trim_rate: A threshold between 0 and 1 used to save computational time.
 Samples with summary weight :math:`\leq 1 - weight\_trim\_rate` do not participate in the *next* iteration of training.
 Set this parameter to 0 to turn off this functionality.

-See :ref:`CvDTreeParams::CvDTreeParams` for description of other parameters.
+See :ocv:func:`CvDTreeParams::CvDTreeParams` for description of other parameters.

-Also there is one parameter that you can set directly.
+Also there is one structure member that you can set directly:

+.. ocv:member:: int split_criteria

-    :param split_criteria: Splitting criteria used to choose optimal splits during a weak tree construction.
+    Splitting criteria used to choose optimal splits during a weak tree construction.
 Possible values are:

         * **CvBoost::DEFAULT** Use the default for the particular boosting method.
         * **CvBoost::GINI** Default option for real AdaBoost.